 Winona County has been focused on broadband for years; they were part of the Minnesota Intelligent Rural Communities (MIRC) starting in 2010, a Blandin-led and federal (ARRA) funded broadband adoption project.

-The have benefited from past grant funded projects and will benefit from a project that received MN Border to Border funding in the last round.
-Hopefully that will help spur an interest in greater expansion of 100/20 Mbps broadband.
+They have benefited from past grant funded projects and will benefit from a project that received MN Border to Border funding in the last round and have opted to use CARES funding to invest in broadband.

 Number of Providers

 Households with Device Access